Shashi5657/JS-E2E/README.md

 > let name = "Shashi";
 > let message = `Welcome, ${name}!`; // Template literals (using backticks)
 > Tip: Use backticks (`...`) for template literals when you need to include variables or expressions >directly within the string using ${...} syntax.

+### Functions

+- Functions makes interactibility
+- we have to define a function & then to execute it, we have to call the function
+- function can takes parametes & may not.
+Ex : function addNumbers(num1, num2){
+    const result = num1 + num2
+}

+addNumbers(2,3)

+- some functions returns the values ex : function addNumbers(num1, num2){
+    const result = num1 + num2
+}

+const value = addNumbers(2,3)